Want to grow your YouTube channel but have no clue where to get started or what you should focus on?

 This engagement helps boost your video in YouTube’s search algorithm.
 Unlike Instagram, where the success of a photo relies on how many comments and likes it receives in the first 15 minutes, a YouTube video that at first only had 50 views, can climb up the algorithm, thus putting it in front of more people, and accelerate the viewership from 50 to 5,000 views.

 POST 2-3x QUALITY VIDEOS PER WEEK

-At minimum, you should be committing to posting at least one video per week.
+At a minimum, you should be committing to posting at least one video per week.
 But the truth is, if you want to grow your channel fast, you want to post 2-3 QUALITY VIDEOS PER WEEK.

 2. What does your YouTube Audience Retention Metrics Say?
-How much of your video is your audience actually watching?
+How much of your video is your audience watching?
 Are they dropping off the first 15 seconds?

 As a YouTube Beginner, both #1 and #2 are equally important.

 If you don’t feel like you’re doing good work, then how can you expect your audience to like it?
 And if you are doing your best work, if your audience isn’t sticking around, it’s probably because of the way you’re organizing your video and presenting your content.

 Believe it or not, the quality of the video is determined less by the editing, and more about the content and how your audience reacts to it.